JmanuelPar/Discoteca/README.md

 A musical media can have a barcode <br/>
 Three ways to record your music media in app : <br/>
 * Read barcode with in-app reader -> Discogs Api -> result -> save in app
-* Do a search with media infos filled by the user -> Discogs -> result -> save in app
+* Do a search with media infos filled by the user -> Discogs Api -> result -> save in app
 * Add the media directly to the application with its info filled by the user

 Thanks you !